Skip to main content

 He made her sit down and took the Churamani, the symbol of her being his, from her hands and put it on her head just like on their wedding day.
 Uttara hugged her husband.
 He touched her belly.

-" I will come back real fast today, until then don't move and take care of your mother, son!"
+" I will come back really fast today.
+Until then, don't move and take care of your mother, son!"

 He kissed his wife's forehead and then headed out towards his chariot.
 His mother and Panchali were applying vermilion on their husbands' foreheads and weapons.
 He touched their feet.